elan-ev/monitoring_grafana/README.md

 You can provide your own configuration file as a template.
 The role installs the default configuration, which you will likely want to extend or change.
+The few options you can set through the role can be found in the [defaults](defaults/main.yml).
 To pass your own configuration file, specify the path to the jinja template in the variable `grafana_config_template`.

 ## Example Playbook